rumca-js/pi-wifi-access-point/README.md

 Set of scripts that allow a user to create Wifi server.
 I operate on a laptop with a 'Edimax' dongle attached.
 The Wifi server functionality was enabled for that dongle.
 It does not provide any means of Network bridging.
 It allows only to connect to the laptop, from example, from telephone.

+# Use cases

+ - HTTP is one of the most commonly used protocols.
+After connect you can control your Linux device remotely.
+There are limitles possibilities
+ - Fixed IPs allow to create server/client application
+ - Linux machine can be controled via remote desktop

+ My own use cases:

+  - presentation machine.
+I do not want to use the laptop for presentation.
+I can plug in wifi raspberry machine, and control it from afar.
+Everybody can access it
+  - I do not like bluetooth

 # Prerequisites

  - isc-dhcp-server